 The board of directors assesses the independence of its members.
 The more specific criteria applied to this process of assessing independence are set out in Recommendation 10 of the Finnish Corporate Governance Code for Listed Companies.

-The board of directors also elects a representative from among the employees of the Group to attend those board meetings of the company that discuss the company’s quarterly financial reports that will be published in a company release (a report concerning only the company’s turnover is published in Q1 and Q3).
+The board of directors also elects a representative from among the employees of the Group to attend those board meetings of the company that discuss the company’s quarterly financial reports that will be published in a stock exchange release.
 This representative of the employees will, as such, attend at least four meetings and will also attend other meetings as necessary if summoned by the board of directors.

 The board of directors and its committees assess their operations on an annual basis to ascertain whether the board of directors and its committees are operating efficiently.
 The board of directors sets out the criteria used in this assessment in its annual action plan.
 When assessing the operations of the board of directors, the extent to which it has implemented its action plan will also be reviewed.
 At the same time, the expectations of the company’s stakeholders vis-à-vis the operations of the board of directors will also be assessed.
 Furthermore, it will be ascertained whether the board of directors’ rules of procedure are up-to-date.
 This assessment is carried out as an internal self-assessment.
 The board of directors will discuss the results of the assessment at the end of the following financial year.